ncdcommunity/Node-RED-Windows-Installer/NCD/README.txt

      right-click on the file and select "Run as administrator".

 __________________________________________________________________
-(C) 2019-2024 National Control Devices, LLC.
+© 2019-2024 National Control Devices, LLC.
 All rights reserved.